deosrc/technical-test-violet/README.md

 Unit tests can be executed from the "Testing" tab.

 > :warning: There seems to be a bug where the tests may not display when the container is first built.
-This can usually resolved by restarting VSCode.
+This can usually be resolved by restarting VSCode.

 ## Design Decisions